MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

     | OMIM:180300 | Rheumatoid arthritis                    | 0.000064 |
     +-------------+-----------------------------------------+----------+

-You can represent the results with a network as shown on the
+You can represent the results with a network as shown in the :numref:`useCase1_simNetworkRWR`.

 .. _useCase1_simNetworkRWR:
 .. figure:: ../../pictures/RWR_pathwaysNet_useCase1_simNet.png